OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 	// Create a new OpenVidu Session
 	Session session = this.openVidu.createSession();
-	// Generate a new token with the recently created tokenOptions String token = session.generateToken(tokenOptions);
+	// Generate a new Connection with the recently created connectionProperties String token = this.mapSessions.get(sessionName).createConnection(connectionProperties).getToken();

 	// Store the session and the token in our collections this.mapSessions.put(sessionName, session);